AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-services-api/howtos/service-region-configuration-for-apis.md

 ## Default Configuration

-Adobe PDF Services APIs use `ue1 (United States)` as default region to process all the documents.
+Adobe PDF Services APIs use `United States` as default region to process all the documents.
 However, the APIs can be configured to process the documents in a specified region.

 ## Service Region Configuration